 Geographic tongue (or "geographical tongue") can look very odd, and when you first notice it, most people tend to panic a bit.
-That's a normal reaction to something that looks weird, and we are all more aware these days of the dangers of mouth cancer.
+That's a normal reaction to something that looks weird, and we are all much more aware these days of the dangers of mouth cancer and tongue cancer.
 So a lot of folk rush off to the dentist or doctor to get it checked.

 What is geographic tongue?
 The name is a clue.
 It can look like a little map of some sort.
 Geographical tongue is actually a patch (or patches) on your tongue.
 The shape and size of the patches usually change slowly over a period of time.